-Conclusions: This paper should encourage adoption and development of wearable technology to support rehabilitation of osteoarthritis patients.
-It is pivotal that technological development takes into account patients' views in that it should be small, light, discrete, not "appear medical" or challenge the identity of the user.
-Derived data should be available to both patients and clinicians.
-Furthermore, wearable technologies should be developed to operate in two modes: for exercise guidance and assessment only and for unobtrusive everyday monitoring.
+Conclusions: This paper should encourage adoption and development of wearable technology to support rehabilitation of patients with osteoarthritis.
+It is pivotal that technological development takes into account patients' views in that it should be small, light, discrete, not 'appear medical' or challenge the identity of the user.
+Derived data should be available to patients and clinicians.
+Furthermore, wearable technologies should be developed to operate in two modes: for exercise guidance and assessment only, and for unobtrusive everyday monitoring.
 The information obtained from this study should guide the design of new technologies and support their use in clinical practice.